 However, what it lacks in image quality it more than makes up for in special features and value.
-For a price that can’t be beaten, you get the benefit of the invaluable pin seeking technology.
+For a price that can’t be beaten, you get the benefit of the invaluable pin seeker technology.

 This feature notifies you when you have zeroed in on the flagstick.
 It’s also lightweight and compact enough that it can be comfortably stowed away in your pocket.

-In short, this tool accomplishes many of the same things that the higher end units do, but at roughly half the price.
+In short, this tool accomplishes many of the same things that the higher-end units do, but at roughly half the price.
 You do make a few small concessions, but most people will be more than willing to make the tradeoff.

-Read the full review: Tectectec Vpro500 – Range Finder Review
+Read the full review: Tectectec Vpro500 rangefinder – Review

-4.Callaway 300 Pro Golf Laser Rangefinder with Slope
+4.Callaway 300 Pro Golf Laser Golf Rangefinder With Slope Feature